mikaelsundell/3rdparty/readme.md

 # 3rdparty #

-A portable 3rdparty library for development and distribution of film and computer graphics applications.
+A developer 3rdparty library for development and packaging of film and color applications.

 ## 3rdparty consists of ##

-  * A set of libraries, viewers and media provided on Linux and Mac based platforms.
+  * A set of libraries, viewers and media provided on Mac based platforms.

   * A set of configurations to simplify the process of building 3rdparty support without the knowledge of each individual build system.